gardener/gardener/docs/proposals/24-dynamic-node-groups-for-shoot-cluster-autoscaler.md

 	}
 ```
 This is the format `--nodes=nodeGroupMin:nodeGroupMax:nodeGroupName`
 Effectively we currently have a `1:1` correspondence between a `MachineDeployment` and a CA `NodeGroup`.
-The `NodeGroup` is the abstraction used by the CA to represent a set of nodes that have the same capacity and set of labels and within which scale-up and scale-down oeprations cna be performed.
+The `NodeGroup` is the abstraction used by the CA to represent a set of nodes that have the same capacity and set of labels and within which scale-up and scale-down operations can be performed.

 #### MachineDeployment Creation Details